Dr Emily Crick

 Research interests

-Emily also has a long-held interest in cricket and peace-building and cricket and identity in South Asia.
-She has published her research on these areas, for example, Contact Sport: Cricket in India-Pakistan Relations Since 1999 (2009) in the South Asian Survey journal and Cricket and Indian National Consciousness (2007).
+As well as an interest in drug policy, I have written about cricket, identity and peacebuilding in South Asia.
+For example, Contact Sport: Cricket in India-Pakistan Relations Since 1999 (2009) in the South Asian Survey journal and Cricket and Indian National Consciousness (2007).
+I have Masters degrees in South Asian Studies (SOAS) and Security and Development (University of Bristol), and my undergraduate degree was in Historical Studies.

 Publications